cod1r/Tetris/README.md

 ## Considerations

 - This was only tested and ran on Linux and not on any other platforms such as Windows or MacOS
+- There is no scoring system.
+- There is no sound.
+- No starting menu.
+- No pause screen.
+- No adjustable settings.
+- No textures.